K. Lewis Performance

 About K. Lewis Performance

 K. Lewis Performance is a project-based performance company focused on creating and disseminating inter-disciplinary, dance-based performance works.
 It serves three main functions.
 First, it houses the original performance work of Kristen Lewis.
-Second, it fosters collaborations with others (artists, theorists, writers, musicians), with a focus on creating work opportunities for dance artists.
+Second, it fosters collaborations with others (artists, theorists, writers, musicians, lawyers, others), with a focus on creating work opportunities for dance artists.
 Finally, K. Lewis Performance is dedicated, through its children’s and community-based dance classes, to educating the public about the embodied insights discovered at the cutting edge of dance art, with a view to nurturing the growth of communities where basic kinaesthetic literacy is more the norm than the exception.

 About Kristen Lewis

 I am a dance artist, first and foremost, but my practice is very much performance-art oriented in its practices, dispositions, and aesthetic; I like long-range processes, value sacrifice as a fundamental ordering-device of the performative act, and regularly interrogate, through both my practices and thinking, the audience/performer relation.
 Currently, my dance training practice includes a variety of contemporary dance and performance techniques, many of them improvisation-based, as well as ongoing training in the Russian martial art systema.
 My training goal is to be able to dance, as I draw my final breath at what I hope will be a very late age, a single gesture worthy of the gods, the land, the mighty dead and, especially, the generations-yet-to-come.
 Patience and a view to the long term are my modus operendi—along with a certain rigour, discipline, and grit that have carried over from my days as an elite-level distance runner.